62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 Another prominent UX design trend is human-centric copy.
 Its main purpose is to show your audience that there are real people behind your website.

-Humanizing your copy will not only create a more memorable experience for your visitors but will also make your website stand out in the sea of webpages with boilerplate content.
+Humanizing your copy will create a more memorable experience for your visitors and make your website stand out in the sea of webpages with boilerplate content.

-TurboTax uses human-centric copy and design to convey a feeling of trustworthiness and reliability.
-Simply note how many times the word “guarantee” and its variants appear in the text!
+TurboTax uses human-centric copy and design to convey trust and reliability.
+Note how many times the word “guarantee” and its variants appear in the text!

 Their website is designed to turn something as complicated and bureaucratic as filing taxes into a pleasant, effortless user experience.

-Telling the story of your product or business on your website is a great way of engaging and converting your visitors.
+Telling the story of your product or business on your website can act in exactly the same way — to engage and convert your visitors.

-Storytelling can help you craft an intimate, relatable User Experience.
-Because of that, it’s a hot UX trend in 2021.
+Storytelling can help you craft an intimate, relatable user experience.

 The website of the Flat Top Hills winery is a great example of powerful storytelling.